IshamMohamed/synca/README.md

 The actual response will be kept in the memory cache for one day since first accessed.

-## Prerequisite for code generation
+## Prerequisites for code generation
 ### .NET 5 Preview
 - C# Source Generators support .NET 5.
 ### API Project